This section covers considerations and known limitations of Veeam Explorer for Microsoft Active Directory.

 - If a tombstone object exists in target Active Directory, Veeam will use this object for recovery.
 This will allow you to recover security attribute values including objectSID and objectGUID for recovered objects, which is especially important for security principals (including User, Computer, inetOrgPerson and Group objects).
 To be able to restore from the tombstone objects, make sure that AD Recycle Bin feature is disabled in the target domain.

-- If no tombstone object exists in the target Active Directory, Veeam will create a new object during the recovery process and set all attributes to the same values as in corresponding object in the backup.
-However, these attributes (including security) will be new, which may result in losing access rights.
+- If no tombstone objects exist in the target Active Directory, Veeam will create a new object during the recovery process and set all attributes to the same values as in the corresponding object in the backup.
+However, these attributes, including security will be considered new, which may result in losing access rights.

-In case you need to restore a business-critical object for which a tombstone is missing, you can perform authoritative restore of entire domain from the old DC backups, which contain deleted object, and then refresh them using Veeam Explorer for Microsoft Active Directory and newer backups.
+To restore business-critical objects for which a tombstone is missing, you can perform authoritative restore of the entire domain from the old DC backups.
+For more information on tombstone objects, see Scenario Overview for Restoring Deleted Active Directory Objects.